 The Company is externally managed by Barings LLC, which is registered with the SEC under the Investment Advisers Act of 1940, as amended.
 Barings also provides the administrative services necessary for us to operate.
-Barings, a wholly-owned subsidiary of MassMutual, is a leading global asset management firm, whose primary investment capabilities include fixed income, private credit, real estate, equity, and alternative investments.
-Subject to the overall supervision of our Board, a majority of which is made up of directors that are not "interested persons," as defined in Section 2(a)(19) of the 1940 Act, of the Company or Barings, Barings' Global Private Finance Group ("Barings GPFG") manages our day-to-day operations, and provides investment advisory and management services to us.
-Barings GPFG is part of Barings' \$305.2 billion Global Fixed Income Platform that invests in liquid, private and structured credit.
+Barings, a wholly-owned subsidiary of MassMutual Life Insurance Company ("MassMutual"), is a leading global asset management firm, whose primary investment capabilities include fixed income, private credit, real estate, equity, and alternative investments.
+Subject to the overall supervision of our Board, a majority of which is made up of directors that are not "interested persons," as defined in Section 2(a)(19) of the 1940 Act, of the Company or Barings' Global Private Finance Group ("Barings GPFG") manages our day-to-day operations, and provides investment advisory and management services to us.
+Barings GPFG is part of Barings' \$300 billion (as of December 31, 2022) Global Fixed Income Platform that invests in liquid, private and structured credit.
 Barings GPFG manages private funds and separately managed accounts, along with multiple public vehicles.

-Included in Barings GPFG is Barings North American Private Finance Team (the "U.S. Investment Team"), which consists of 41 investment professionals (as of December 31, 2021) located in three offices in the U.S. The U.S. Investment Team provides a full set of solutions to the North American middle market, including revolvers, first and second lien senior secured loans, unitranche structures, mezzanine debt and equity co-investments.
+Included in Barings GPFG is Barings North American Private Finance Team (the "U.S. Investment Team"), which consists of 51 investment professionals (as of December 31, 2022) located in four offices in the U.S. The U.S. Investment Team provides a full set of solutions to the North American middle market, including revolvers, first and second lien senior secured loans, unitranche structures, mezzanine debt and equity co-investments.
+The U.S. Investment Team averages over 20 years of industry experience at the Managing Director and Director level.

-The Barings North American Private Finance investment committee (the "Investment Committee") consists of six members: Eric Lloyd, Managing Director and President of Barings LLC; Terry Harris, Managing Director and Head of Global Private Finance Portfolio Management; Ian Fowler, Managing Director, Fund Portfolio Manager and Co-Head of Global Private Finance; Adam Wheeler, Managing Director, Co-Head of Global Private Finance; Mark Flessner, Managing Director and Fund Portfolio Manager; and Brian Baldwin, Managing Director.
+The Barings North American Private Finance investment committee (the "Investment Committee"), which is responsible for our investment origination and portfolio monitoring activities for middle-market companies in North America, consists of six members: Salman Mukhtar, Managing Director; Terry Harris, Managing Director and Head of Global Private Finance Portfolio Management; Ian Fowler, Managing Director, Fund Portfolio Manager and Co-Head of Global Private Finance; Adam Wheeler, Managing Director, Co-Head of Global Private Finance; Mark Flessner, Managing Director and Fund Portfolio Manager; and Brian Baldwin, Managing Director.
 Collectively, the Investment Committee has over 160 years of industry experience, and each member averages approximately 27 years of industry experience.
-A majority of the votes cast at a meeting at which a majority of the members of the Investment Committee is present is required to approve all investment decisions.
+A majority of the votes cast at a meeting at which a majority of the members of the Investment Committee is present is required to approve all investments in new middle-market companies.